rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 accomplishment helped people cope with burnout.
 It turns out that that's not so true.)

 1. PCards (Narren's done.
-Time to wait for a response.)
+Will I write more about this?)

 1. Nibbled to death by ducks, episode 2.